Meeco/docs/guides/portal-tutorials/organisation-administrators/onboarding-and-organisation-setup.md

   - Entering your temporary password
   - Setting a new password

 After clicking on the registration URL, you will be presented with the SVX registration screen.
 Enter the temporary password that was provided to you, set your new password and accept Meeco’s [Privacy Policy](https://www.meeco.me/privacy-policy) and [Terms and Conditions](https://www.meeco.me/terms).
 Click _Next_ to log in.
-You will land on the Tenant / Organisation selection screen.
-Click on your Organisation and you will land on the associated Dashboard.
+You will be asked to set up your Organisation's Passphrase.
+See the section below titled [Setup the Organisation's Passphrase](onboarding-and-organisation-setup.md#setup-an-organisations-passphrase) for more information.

 <p align="center">
 <img align="center" src="/.gitbook/assets/OA_01_Login_to_SVX.gif" alt="How to login to the SVX Portal tutorial video." width="80%">